shantanugoel/asus-rt-n66u-merlin/README-merlin.txt

 or both.
 You can also change the https port to a different one (default is 8443).

+There's currently an issue preventing you from flashing the FW or restoring your settings from a saved file over https - you have to use the regular http webui for now.
+This is a bug in Asus' original code that I have been unable to fix so far.

 * WPS button mode - toggle radio *
 You can configure the router so pressing the WPS button will